mcharouk/aws/Certification/developer.md

 * for custom platform, needs to specify AMI and associated region
 * cron.yaml file must be provided if a worker must also run periodic tasks
 * Beanstalk creates a new version of application each time a new code is uploaded.
-Packages are stored on S3 and must be explicity deleted if needed
+Packages are stored on S3 and must be explicity deleted if needed (Lifecycle policies)
 * Configurations (in .ebextensions) and code must be provided in a single zip file
+* ElasticBeanstalk does not manage any Cloudfront distribution, though it can be created apart.

 # DynamoDB